sergoutre/VirusTotalSender/README.md

 ![Screenshot](VirusTotalSender.png)

-VirusTotal Sender is a Windows desktop application that interacts with VirusTotal using its API v2.
+VirusTotal Sender is a Windows desktop application that interacts with VirusTotal API v2.

 Main Features
 ---